 The following factors are important to prevent premature brain aging.

 - Regular physical exercise (combination of aerobic and strength training)

 - Brain workouts (challenging puzzles, various tasks)

 - Involvement in an active social life

 Dr. Rogalski has done previous research on 80-year old peers and SuperAgers.
-When he compared brain MRI scans of SuperAgers who retain more of their brain power, the brain cortexes of the SuperAgers were less worn-looking and looked more like the scans of people in their 50s or 60s.
+When she compared brain MRI scans of SuperAgers who retain more of their brain power, the brain cortexes of the SuperAgers were less worn-looking.
+They also appeared more like the scans of people in their 50s or 60s.
 Dr. Paul Wright, chair of neurology at North Shore University Hospital in Manhasset, N.Y. commented: “Brain shrinkage occurs in the natural progression over time, and when you lose brain volume, you lose function.”

 This is a recent publication in the April 4, 2017 edition in the Journal of the American Medical Association.

-Comparing MRI brain scans between SuperAgers who were mentally fit and the average 80 year-old controls is interesting.
+A comparison of MRI brain scans between SuperAgers who were mentally fit and the average 80 year-old controls reveals interesting results.
 Researchers allowed 1½ years to lapse and repeated the brain scans.
 They found significant changes: SuperAgers who retain more of their brain power lost only half the amount of brain cortex than the controls.
 One of the researchers pointed out that this delayed aging process likely has been happening all their lives.
-This could be the reason why their thought processes were so well preserved.
+This could be the reason for the preservation of their thought processes.
 SuperAgers surf the Internet easily and can lead a conversation about a variety of topics.
 They are doing volunteer work and they are reading books regularly.
 The age controls showed signs of slowing down and had memory problems.
 Dr. Kornel said: “This is the next big frontier in science, to figure out how we can prevent overall deterioration of the brain.”